Brennall/HFH-SRD/Chapter05.md

 Arcane 2	Duration:	48 turns

-This spell creates a many-layered mass of strong, sticky strands covering an area 10’ x 10’ x 10’.
+This spell creates a many-layered mass of strong, sticky strands covering an area 10' x 10' x 10'.
 Creatures caught within a web become entangled among the gluey fibers.
 Attacking a creature in a web does not cause the attacker to become entangled, but moving through the affected area will.

-Entangled creatures can’t move, but can break loose depending on their strength.
+Entangled creatures can't move, but can break loose depending on their strength.
 Creatures of normal human strength or less will take 2d4 turns to break through the web.
 Strong humans (with ability scores 13-17) can break through the web in 1 turn.
 Creatures as strong as or stronger than ogres (18 Strength) can break free of a web in 4 rounds.
 Giants or creatures of similar great strength can break through the web in 2 rounds.

 The strands of a web spell are flammable.
 All creatures within flaming webs take 1d6 points of fire damage from the flames for 2 rounds, after which surviving creatures become free.